Cécil von Renthe-Fink

 He was appointed envoy to Denmark in 1936.
 In 1939 he became a member of the Nazi Party.
 After the occupation of Denmark he became Plenipotentiary (Reichsbevollmächtigter).
-In 1942, he was replaced by Dr. Werner Best after the Telegram Crisis.
-Berlin was hoping for a harder line.
+In 1942, he was replaced by Dr. Werner Best after the Telegram Crisis, as Berlin was looking for a harder response to Denmark.

 In 1943, Renthe-Fink was posted to Vichy France.
 In that year, the German ministers Joachim von Ribbentrop and Renthe-Fink proposed the creation of a European Confederation, which would have had a single currency, a central bank in Berlin, a regional principle, a labour policy, and economic and trading agreements.

 He was married to Countess Christa Vitzthum von Eckstädt, daughter of Count Christoph Vitzthum von Eckstädt, who had been the Chief Minister of the Kingdom of Saxony.